 Protect Yourself Against COVID with Exercise

-Vaccinations and boosters, hand washing, social distancing, and masking have not proven to be as effective as originally thought with vaccinated people still getting COVD ranging from mild symptoms to needing hospitalization.
+Vaccinations and boosters, hand washing, social distancing, and masking have not proven to be as effective as originally thought with vaccinated people still getting COVID-19 ranging from mild symptoms to needing hospitalization.

 With new mutations evolving perhaps it is time to rethink our strategy and some researchers think exercise should be viewed as a first-line defense against COVID and a treatment for those suffering from long COVID syndrome.

 Now that you know what this article is about, what is missing from the photo at the top of the article? Â There is no symbol to represent exercise.
-We see symbols for pills, pill containers and needles and syringes.
+We see symbols for pills, pill containers needles, and syringes.

 This failure to recognize the benefits of exercise is a major failing of traditional medicine – one this website hopes to correct.
 That’s one reason we have “180” in the name of this site.
 We need to pivot away from relying so heavily on drugs if we are ever to improve our health.